 How would you describe your bedtime ritual?

 I triple check my diary and make sure I have all information ready for tomorrow’s job/s, pack my model bag or makeup kit depending on the brief sent.
-Have a cup of hot tea, facemask to keep my skin hydrated, and it’s off to bed.
+Have a cup of hot tea, a facemask to keep my skin hydrated, and it’s off to bed.
 Usually it is an early night as I like to get eight hours sleep ready for an early start.

 What is your favourite thing about being at home?